All the technical data, charts, tools and indicators you need to analyze and trade the AUD/USD or see the Editorial side instead!

 The AUD/USD pair, also called the “Aussie”, tells the trader how many US dollars (the quote currency) are needed to purchase one Australian dollar (the base currency).

 Together with the New Zealand Dollar and the Canadian Dollar, the AUD is a commodity currency, that is a currency whose country's exports are largely comprised of raw materials (precious metals, oil, agriculture, etc.).

 The interest rates set by the Reserve Bank of Australia (RBA) have been among the highest of industrialized countries and the relatively high liquidity of the AUD has made it an attractive tool for carry traders looking for a currency with the highest yields.
 These factors made the AUD very popular among currency traders.

 Australia is a big exporter to China and its economy and currency reflect any change in the situation in that country.
 The prevailing view is that the Australian Dollar offers diversification benefits in a portfolio containing the major world currencies because of its greater exposure to Asian economies.

 This correlation with the Shanghai stock exchange is to be added to the correlation it has with gold.
 The pair AUD/USD often rises and falls along with the price of gold.

 In the financial world, gold is viewed as a safe haven against inflation and it is one of the most traded commodities.
 Australia's dependency on commodity (mineral and farm) exports has seen the Australian Dollar rally during global expansion periods and fall when mineral prices slumped, as commodities now account for most of its total exports.

-  FXStreet’s contributors, surveyed at the end of December 2016, expected the AUD/USD to be at 0.6825 by the end of 2017.
-See full forecast
+FXStreet’s contributors, surveyed at the end of December 2018, expected the AUD/USD Forecast to be at 0.7440 by the end of 2019.